Skip to main content

 Weaknesses:

-For the example store, native Magento is viable if the business only needs a small number of states and the exemption workflow is lightweight.
+For the example store, native Magento is viable if the business collects in a small number of states, the rate set is stable, and exemption handling is lightweight.

 Avalara AvaTax